podemosaprender/social_is_p2p/README.md

 * data_ex/Mario.chat.1882-1212-4444.json
 * data_ex/Mario.chat.9892-1212-3333.json

+NOTICE we want to enable chats for videos, etc. like comments on youtube

+NOTICE we may want to include initiator and date in the ChatId to skip most without downloading the actual conversation.

 ## TheDiscovery

 Including data from other sources in MY seed index helps my followers discover new friends, content, etc.